rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

         'your_event_timestamp_name': 'event_timestamp'
     }, axis=1)

-Check the type of your timestamp column.
+Check the type of your timestamp column:

 .. code:: python